 “Tomorrow is supposed to be sunny in the high 40s.”

 “Noon it is.”

 I stopped drinking the cheap wine.
-Showing up sober was the only advantage I could gain by an early departure.
-I went to sleep dreaming about overhead lobs.
+Showing up sober was the only advantage I could gain by an early departure and I went to sleep dreaming about overhead lobs.

 Not only Richard regarded with our match as important.

 The next morning I called in sick.
 My boss Manny let his employees have ‘drunk days’ and I slept for another hour.

 By noon the temperature warmed up to almost 50.
 Richard was waiting by the riverside court.
 He had brought an extra racket.